 Standout moments of this blinding creativity include a mirrorball-clad preacher, Daddy Brubeck, leading a hypnotic, fittingly religious performance of ‘The Rhythm of Life’, and an ensemble number at the Pompeii Club in which ten dancers vogue in unison like Andy Warhol dopplegängers from the time of the artist’s Factory.
 Fashion is fearless, and dance is militant – ‘We defend ourselves to music’, one of the Fandango girls explains.

-Charity lives in this world of vacuous opulence, a conveyor belt of disappointment and heartbreak (cleverly staged with a rotating central platform, put to excellent use recurrently) – until she meets Oscar Lindquist.
+Charity lives in this world of vacuous opulence, a conveyor belt of disappointment and heartbreak (cleverly staged with a rotating central platform) – until she meets Oscar Lindquist.
 He’s a strait-laced ‘goofball’, a tax accountant with claustrophobia who Charity serenades when the pair are stuck in an elevator.
 Arthur Darvill plays Oscar with simple charm, and the reward of seeing Charity and Oscar accept their differences and hold each other’s hands is delightful.

 Robert Jones's sharp design stages ten Andy Warhol dopplegängers in a 1960s New York nightclub